A Notion of Uniqueness for the Adversarial Bayes Classifier: Examples

-Next, if $\PP$ is the uniform distribution on an interval, an argument similar to the proof of \cref{prop:soln_within_e} implies that solutions to the first order necessary conditions \cref{eq:first_order_necessary} are within $\e$ of solutions to $p_0(z)=p_1(z)$.
+Next, if $\PP$ is the uniform distribution on an interval, the solutions to the first order necessary conditions \cref{eq:first_order_necessary} are within $\e$ of solutions to $p_0(z)=p_1(z)$.

-\begin{proposition} Assume that $\PP$ is the uniform distribution on an finite interval, $p$ and $\eta$ are continuous on $\supp \PP$, and $\eta(x)=1/2$ only at finitely many points within $\supp \PP$.
-Then any adversarial Bayes classifier is equivalent up to degeneracy to an adversarial Bayes classifier $A=\bigcup_{i=m}^M(a_i,b_i)$ for which each $a_i,b_i$ is at most $\e$ from some point $z$ satisfying $\eta(z)=1/2$. \end{proposition} The proof is very similar to that of \cref{prop:soln_within_e}, see \cref{app:uniform_within_e} for details.
+\begin{proposition} Assume that $\PP$ is the uniform distribution on an finite interval, $\eta$ is continuous on $\supp \PP$, and $\eta(x)=1/2$ only at finitely many points within $\supp \PP$.
+Then any adversarial Bayes classifier is equivalent up to degeneracy to an adversarial Bayes classifier $A=\bigcup_{i=m}^M(a_i,b_i)$ for which each $a_i,b_i$ is at most $\e$ from some point $z$ satisfying $\eta(z)=1/2$. \end{proposition} If $\PP$ is the uniform distribution, the first order necessary conditions \cref{eq:first_order_necessary} reduce to \sidebysidesubequations{eq:uniform_necessary_reduce_2}{\eta(a_i+\e)=1-\eta(a_i-\e)}{\eta(b_i-\e)=1-\eta(b_i+\e)} If $\eta$ is continuous, these equations can only have a solution within $\e$ of a point where $\eta(z)=1/2$.
+This conclusion, which follows from an argument based on the intermediate value theorem, is similar to the proof of \cref{prop:soln_within_e} The full argument is provided in\cref{app:uniform_within_e}.

-Finally, under fairly general conditions, when $\eta \in \{0,1\}$, the boundary of the adversarial Bayes classifier must be within $\e$ of the boundary of the Bayes classifier. \begin{proposition} Assume that $\supp \PP$ is an interval $\PP\ll\mu$, $\eta\in \{0,1\}$, and $p$ is continuous on $\supp \PP$ and strictly positive.
-Then any adversarial Bayes classifier is equivalent up to degeneracy to a regular adversarial Bayes classifier $A=\bigcup_{i=m}^M(a_i,b_i)$ for which each $a_i,b_i$ is at most $\e$ from $\partial \{\eta=1\}$. \end{proposition} Again, the proof is very similar to that of \cref{prop:soln_within_e}, see \cref{app:eta_0_1} for details.
+Finally, under fairly general conditions, when $\eta \in \{0,1\}$, the boundary of the adversarial Bayes classifier must be within $\e$ of the boundary of the Bayes classifier. \begin{proposition} Assume that $\supp \PP$ is an interval, $\PP\ll\mu$, $\eta\in \{0,1\}$, and $p$ is continuous on $\supp \PP$ and strictly positive.
+Then any adversarial Bayes classifier is equivalent up to degeneracy to an open regular adversarial Bayes classifier $A=\bigcup_{i=m}^M(a_i,b_i)$ with $m\leq M+1$ for which each $a_i,b_i$ is at most $\e$ from $\partial \{\eta=1\}$. \end{proposition} Again, the proof is very similar to that of \cref{prop:soln_within_e,prop:uniform_within_e}, see \cref{app:eta_0_1} for details.

-\section{Equivalence up to Degeneracy}
+\section{Equivalence up to degeneracy}

-\subsection{Equivalence up to Degeneracy as an Equivalence Relation}
+\subsection{Equivalence up to degeneracy as an equivalence relation}